nikosarcevic/Data_Visualisation/README.md

 ## Map of Europe with GeoPandas and Bokeh

-Initial idea came from some work I do for (EuCAPT)[https://www.eucapt.org] - it was agreed to represent the organization through its members.
+Initial idea came from some work I do for [EuCAPT](https://www.eucapt.org) - it was agreed to represent the organization through its members.
 Since releasing the information on the individuals is not the way to go, it was decided that maybe just making a map with pinned institutions solves the problem.
-Since I really like playing around in (Bokeh)[https://docs.bokeh.org/en/latest/#] and (GeoPandas)[https://geopandas.org] (and other tools of this sort), I suggested to try to make the map interactive... and was very pleased I got the green light.
-After many months of sorting the data and deciding on whats and hows, the map was published on 18.03.2021 on the (EuCAPT Home Page)[https://www.eucapt.org].
+Since I really like playing around in [Bokeh](https://docs.bokeh.org/en/latest/#) and [GeoPandas](https://geopandas.org) (and other tools of this sort), I suggested to try to make the map interactive... and was very pleased I got the green light.
+After many months of sorting the data and deciding on whats and hows, the map was published on 18.03.2021 on the [EuCAPT Home Page](https://www.eucapt.org).

-Modified version of this code, where I downloaded the (list of countries in Europe with some stats)[https://simple.wikipedia.org/wiki/List_of_European_countries] is publicly available in the folder **EuropeMap**.
+Modified version of this code, where I downloaded the [list of countries in Europe with some stats](https://simple.wikipedia.org/wiki/List_of_European_countries) is publicly available in the folder **EuropeMap**.
 Feel free to use it, play with it but do not forget to give credits.

 This can be useful for anyone who wants to plot some data but doesn't want to go through the Google API pain (or pay for stuff).
 Note that the map is not the best res, of course.
 Also note that you can plot the whole world or isolate whatever continent or country you want.
 I think there should be some world_data version on my GH repo somewhere.

-And lastly, thank you to (Bokeh peeps over at Bokeh Discourse)[https://discourse.bokeh.org/search?q=dis] (you are the best), (StackOverflow)[https://stackoverflow.com] (how did we do stuff before SO?), and EuCAPT for giving me the opportunity to do some fun work.
+And lastly, thank you to [Bokeh peeps over at Bokeh Discourse](https://discourse.bokeh.org/search?q=dis) (you are the best), [StackOverflow](https://stackoverflow.com) (how did we do stuff before SO?), and EuCAPT for giving me the opportunity to do some fun work.
 And of course, countless litres of coffee.

 Best,
 Niko